Taking a prescription weight-loss medication? You'll want to make these changes, too

 But on the other hand, when you’re not very hungry, ensuring you get enough nutrients to maintain good health may be challenging.
 “Since people on weight-management drugs are eating less, the quality of each bite becomes more important,” says Blatner.

 This means prioritizing foods rich in vitamins, minerals, and other important nutrients that your body needs to thrive.
 To do this, make sure something from each of these categories is on your plate at most meals: lean protein (think: chicken breasts, lean beef, beans, Greek yogurt, and tofu); complex carbs (e.g., quinoa, brown rice, oats, potatoes); produce (like spinach, berries, tomatoes); and moderate servings of healthy fats (such as avocado, seeds, nuts, and fatty fish like salmon).
 Nothing’s off limits, just be mindful that fried foods, packaged snacks, and desserts don’t crowd out more nutrient-rich foods, says Blatner.
-Plus, fried and greasy foods can increase symptoms that can occur with these medications, like nausea.
+Plus, fried and greasy foods and foods high in sugar can increase symptoms that can occur with these medications, like nausea.

 2. Prioritize daily activity